headblockhead/wifi-doorsign/README.md

 ### Secure

 The WiFi credentials are hardcoded into the firmware, so access to update the screen's contents is restricted to those who have physical access to the device's USB port, or have the credentials to connect to the same WiFi network that the screen is connected to.
+Finally, a username/password combo is required to access the web interface, so only those who know the credentials can update the screen.

 ## How?